 First, improve your environment.
 Arrange your environment for success.
 This might mean finding a space where you can work that offers total silence or soothing background music.
 If you focus better at a standing desk than when sitting at a computer, configure your environment accordingly.
 Perhaps you’re best able to concentrate when you’re walking, doodling, thinking out loud, or staring out your window.
 Figure out what works for you and make sure your work environment supports this.

 Second, tempt yourself into focusing.
 Not surprisingly, humans are more likely to do something when it’s pleasant.
-If you’re having trouble focusing on something important you wish to accomplish, pair this with a desirable activity.
+If you’re having trouble focusing on something important you wish to accomplish, pair this with a desirable activity that can help reduce the anxiety or drudgery.
 Habit expert James Clear calls this “temptation bundling.”

 Here are some examples:

-- You drink your favorite tea only when paying your bills
+- Drink your favorite tea only when paying your bills

-- You listen to a favorite podcast only while you clean (this works for me!)
+- Listen to a favorite podcast only while you clean (this works for me!)

-- You treat yourself to a pedicure when you need to clean out your email inbox or write your grocery list
+- Treat yourself to a pedicure when you need to clean out your email inbox or write your grocery list

 Third, break everything down into small, specific steps.
 Many goals take a long period of time before they come to fruition.
 Raising good kids.
 Building a successful business.
 Surviving a year (or more) of a pandemic.
 When larger steps seem overwhelming, small, specific steps are tangible and easier to accomplish.
 Focus on creating a string of small, meaningful steps that lead you forward through overwhelm and towards what you value most.